The Regal Theatre

 View screening times and movie information online

-To contact Hula Hoop Restaurant and Café phone 0431 677 161 or vist them at www.facebook.com/hulahoopadelaide
+To contact Hula Hoop Restaurant and Café phone 0431 677 161 or visit them at www.facebook.com/hulahoopadelaide

-The City of Burnside implemented a Conservation Management Plan for the Chelsea Cinema in 2009 as well the Chelsea Cinema Strategic Plan in 2011, to guide the development, conservation and ongoing maintenance of the buildings, based upon an understanding of the history and significance, and the physical condition of the building.
+The City of Burnside implemented a Conservation Management Plan for the Chelsea Cinema in 2009, which was updated for the Regal Theatre in 2020 to guide the development, conservation and ongoing maintenance of the buildings, based upon an understanding of the history and significance, and the physical condition of the building.

 275 Kensington Road, Kensington Park 5068 View Map